 Summary: When I picked it up, I noticed it was another one of those Arby’s ads with coupons boasting 2 Fish Sandwiches for $5, 3 Beef ‘n Cheddar Sandwiches for $5, or 4 Regular Roast Beef Sandwiches for $5.
 The title of the obnoxious ad: “Arby’s $5 Buck Roundup.”
 If you turn over the ad, the back has several coupons with the five-dollar deals printed on them.

 Analysis: Honestly, there’s not a whole lot you can buy with $5 anymore.
 Five dollars will barely even get you a McDonalds value meal.
 So this is a pretty good deal right?
 I mean, say you’re a married couple in college, tired of cooking your meals—Arby’s is a great place to go and get three beef ‘n cheddar sandwiches for five dollars.
 Voila!
 There’s dinner for two.
 But wait a second…what about the fact that once you get there, you’re going to realize just how little food three beef ‘n cheddar sandwiches constitutes.
 Besides, once you’re there, you’ll want some Arby’s curly fries…and some drinks…and that new chocolate turnover thing looks pretty good…and BAM!
 All the sudden you’ve spent ten dollars on top of the five dollars you spent on your beef ‘n cheddar sandwiches.
 Precisely what Arby’s wants you to do.
 You poor college students—roped into the “$5 buck roundup!”
 And, to add to the irony, you didn’t even have to bring in your carefully cut coupon.
-Arby’s deals are open to anyone, regardless of whether or not they are in possession of a coupon, the ad just includes coupons to make you feel special.
+Arby’s deals are open to anyone, regardless of whether or not they are in possession of a

 No comments: